casemcnich/casemcnich.github.io/_pages/about.md

 Hi!
 I'm a third-year PhD student studying applied economics at the Universtity of Minnesota.

-I'm interested in applied microeconomics, with a focus on labor and public economics.
+I'm interested in applied microeconomist, with a focus on labor and public economics.
 I am currently working on research on social safety net programs, including the Supplimental Nutrition Assistance Program (SNAP) and Earned Income Tax Credit (EITC).

+In my free time I like to read, xc ski, and bike around the twin cities.